aclark4life/blog-2017/2015/04/26/plock-rocks/index.rst

 Understanding Plock
 -------------------

-To understand Plock you must understand a few things:
+To understand Plock, you must understand:

-- The complexity of the Plone stack [1]_.
+- The undisputed complexity of the Plone stack [1]_.
 - My desire to simplify, clarify and reduce-to-bare-elements everything I touch.
 - My willingness to mask complexity when eliminating it is not possible, despite the risk of contributing to it.